At These Powwows, Two-Spirit People Are Always Revered

 Prior to this weekend, the closest Harjo had gotten to performing at a powwow was shaking shells and wearing a Chickasaw dress as a baby, a role typically reserved for girls and women.
 Like everyone else at the 2021 gathering, however, Harjo, a member of the Muscogee (Creek) and Chickasaw nations, is Two-Spirit, an umbrella term popularized in the ‘90s by Native activists to describe gender identities that don’t conform to a Western binary across the Indigenous nations of Turtle Island and beyond.

-This excerpt is part of a story by them highlighting systemic violence and barriers that Indigenous trans, Two-Spirit, and gender-variant Pasifika people face — and the movements to overcome them.
+This excerpt is from “At These Powwows, Two-Spirit People Are Always Revered” a story by them highlighting systemic violence and barriers that Indigenous trans, Two-Spirit, and gender-variant Pasifika people face — and the movements to overcome them.

 “The history of our Native LGBTQ communities when colonizers came in, they had this religious mentality.
 And when they saw same-sex partners or if they saw people who were who were living as women who they felt were men, in their eyes they were thought of as evil and not right.
 So throughout history, our populations were erased or put in a negative context with literature and I tell people anthropology is one-sided.
 It’s always their side when you look at things.” — Mattee Jim, Navajo